Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/about.md

     I feel fortunate to have previously collaborated with
     <a href="https://anruzhang.github.io/">Prof. Anru Zhang</a> on deep learning theory,
     <a href="https://aditya08.github.io/">Prof. Aditya Devarakonda</a> on accelerating solvers for penalized regression,
     and <a href="https://cei.pratt.duke.edu/people/yiran-chen">Prof. Yiran Chen</a> on accelerating generative models.
-Prior to Duke, I earned my honors B.S. in Mathematics at <a href="https://en.ustc.edu.cn/">University of Science and Technology of China</a> through the <a href="https://en.scgy.ustc.edu.cn/">School of the Gifted Young</a>.
+Prior to starting my Ph.D., I earned my M.S. in Statistical Science from <a href="https://stat.duke.edu/">Duke University</a> and my honors B.S. in Mathematics from <a href="https://en.ustc.edu.cn/">University of Science and Technology of China</a> through the <a href="https://en.scgy.ustc.edu.cn/">School of the Gifted Young</a>.
     </p>
   </div>
 </div>